-At the beginning of the year the stock value of wishes and promises goes really high.
-“I want to learn Chinese, karate, tennis and judo while improving my poetry and piano skills,” wrote Johnny in his journal on January 1st.
+At the beginning of the year, the stock value of wishes and promises goes really high.
+“I want to learn Chinese, karate, tennis, and judo while improving my poetry and piano skills,” wrote Johnny in his journal on January 1st.
 Cool story, bro.
 It’s 8 months later.
 Did you do it or am I catching you eating pancakes in your pajamas?

-Meanwhile, the greedy gym owners are counting the bucks laughing out loud.
-There’s almost no other feeling like making a bunch of suckers sign an annual membership while knowing very well that they will soon return to their previous lifelong relationship with candy bars, chocolate, donuts, waffles and rust removers, but will continue paying you for the rest of the year neverthless.
-Quite a lot of cash is made in the sector during Q1, especially if your gym is equipped with the latest cardio equipment.
+Meanwhile, the greedy gym owners are counting the bucks and laughing out loud.
+There’s almost no other feeling like making a bunch of suckers sign an annual membership while knowing very well that they will soon return to their previous lifelong relationship with candy bars, chocolate, donuts, waffles and rust removers but will continue paying you for the rest of the year nevertheless.
+A lot of cash could be made during Q1, especially if your gym is equipped with the latest cardio equipment.

-Training is an investment which requires more time to give you a true reward.
-In order for it to work, it has to become part of your lifestyle.
+Training is an investment that requires more time to give you a true reward.
+In order for it to work properly, it has to become a part of your lifestyle.
 You don’t have to live to lift or anything like that, but you can’t expect to negate the effect of 20 waffles by sitting on a bike set at “easy” for 30 minutes while reading celebrity gossip written for mental midgets.

-Of course, I also have to mention the absolute fact that 90% of the transformations out there are not natural, or at the very least the angles and/or photos are manipulated.
-Steroid usage is more than common for professional bodybuilders and fitness models while the second (alteration/magic) is the bone of the beachbody jumping jacks propaganda.
-There are many fragile boys who look small as hell in real life, but through proper lightning, favorable angles, tanning, shaving, oiling and Photoshop can be made to appear huge.
+Of course, I also have to mention the absolute fact that 90% of the transformations out there are not natural, or at the very least the photos are digitally altered.
+Steroid use is more than common among professional bodybuilders and fitness models whereas digital alterations are the femur of beach body propaganda.
+There are many fragile boys who look small as hell in real life, but through proper lighting, favorable angles, tanning, shaving, oiling, and Photoshop are made to appear huge.